“Water is a precious resource that must be managed wisely to ensure a sustainable future.”

 treatment processes And SITE LAYOUT

-Preferred alternatives for the specific treatment processes were identified throughout the study phase and will be further evaluated throughout design based on the effectiveness of meeting treatment objectives, capital and life cycle costs, operational needs, reliability, complexity, and environmental impacts.
+Preferred alternatives for the specific treatment processes were identified throughout the study phase and will be further evaluated during the design phase based on their effectiveness in meeting treatment objectives, capital and life cycle costs, operational needs, reliability, complexity, and environmental impacts.
 The process flow diagram below shows the anticipated key processes of the Home Road water plant.

-There is a cemetery and a gazebo on the new water plant site; both are historically preserved and will be protected throughout the site development and construction.
-Access to the cemetery will be available throughout the project, and dedicated access will be provided upon completion of construction.
-The exhibit below shows the general water plant site layout as it currently stands.*
+Plant Map 2 There is a cemetery and a gazebo on the new water plant site; both are historic landmarks and will be protected throughout the site development and construction.
+Access to the cemetery will remain open throughout the project and after the plant’s completion.
+The exhibit below shows the current layout of the general water plant site.*

 *Site layout is subject to change